PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Proportional Payoff Allocation Game

 \begin{theorem} [Long-tailed Resource Scenario] Define $N_0$ and $\epsilon_0$ as follows.

 Then the PNE exists if

 \end{theorem}

-\begin{remark} The proof is provided in \Appref{sect:proof-pne-exists}. \Thmref{thrm:pne-exists} demonstrates scenarios with a long-tailed distribution of resource payoffs.
-In particular, \Eqref{eq:thrm-pne-exists} specifies that the peak payoff among resources substantially surpass that of other resources.
+\begin{remark} \cref{thrm:pne-exists} demonstrates scenarios with a long-tailed distribution of resource payoffs.
+In particular, \cref{eq:thrm-pne-exists} specifies that the peak payoff among resources substantially surpasses that of other resources.
 For instance, entertainment-related content on TikTok garners substantially more views than other topics \citep{statista2023}. \end{remark}